Alfred Robert Grindlay: Footnotes

 Both of Grindlay's sons, Reginald and Alfred Stephen, later joined and expanded the family engineering businesses.

 The close relationship between Coventry and Stalingrad, initiated and fostered by Grindlay, continues to the present day with regular analogous celebrations in both cities on the anniversary of the Battle of Stalingrad.

 The Honorary Freedom of the City of Coventry (a more prestigious award than the historic Freedom of the City qualified by apprenticeship), has been granted to only a very small number of prominent individuals.
-Numbering 14 awardees in total, others include Andrew Carnegie, Alfred Edward Herbert, William Richard Morris, 1st Viscount Nuffield, Edward Langton Iliffe, 2nd Baron Iliffe, Marjorie Mowlam, Ratan Tata, and Sushanta Kumar Bhattacharyya, Baron Bhattacharyya.
+As of 2026 there have been 16 awardees in total, only 14 of which to individuals.
+Others include Andrew Carnegie, Alfred Edward Herbert, William Richard Morris, 1st Viscount Nuffield, Edward Langton Iliffe, 2nd Baron Iliffe, Marjorie Mowlam, Ratan Tata, and Sushanta Kumar Bhattacharyya, Baron Bhattacharyya.

 Members of Coventry City Council proposed Grindlay have the further honour of a baronetcy bestowed upon him by the Lord Chancellor.
-Although the title of Sir Alfred Robert Grindlay, 1st Baronet of Allesley was under consideration at the time, it was not formally conferred before his death in 1965.
+Although the title of Sir Alfred Robert Grindlay, 1st Baronet of Allesley was under consideration at the time, it was not formally conferred before his death in 1965 and became a Ghost Baronetcy.
 In accordance with the Standing Council of Baronetage, the line of succession of the baronetcy would have been as follows: